LevineLighto/rust-multiphp/README.md

 php74 C:\ProgramData\ComposerSetup\bin\composer.phar %*
 ```

-There weren't much problem, until few months later, I need to install PHP 8.2 and PHP 8.3.
+There weren't much problem, until few months later, I had to install PHP 8.2 and PHP 8.3.
 And guess what?
 Yep!
-I need to make another .bat files.
+I needed to make another .bat files.
 4 files to be precise.
 1. Alias for PHP 8.2
 2. Alias for Composer using PHP 8.2
 3. Alias for PHP 8.3
 4. Alias for Composer using PHP 8.3

-For the lazy me, it's too much hassle to duplicate some (two) .bat files.
-And here I go,
+For the lazy me, it was too much hassle to duplicate some (two) .bat files.
-a new Rust project to handle those alias.
+And viola!
+A new Rust project to handle those alias.

 > A new learning opportunity

 Or so I thought.
 But now that I think of it, creating this project requires more effort
-than duplicating those .bat files ( l|l⚆ᗝ⚆)
+than duplicating those .bat files (l|l⚆ᗝ⚆)